1. Resource Library

 3 ways AR automation software helps improve your AR turnover ratio

-Because AR departments historically experience a high degree of manual work, streamlining collections processes is the easiest way to improve receivable turnover.
+Because AR departments historically experience a high degree of manual work, streamlining collections processes is the easiest way to improve accounts receivable turnover.

 Collaborative accounts receivable automation software can help businesses invoice faster, proactively manage (and prevent) overdue payments, and address what is often the biggest contributor to late payments—disputes.